Academic Advising and Recruitment

 If you have completed coursework at institutions other than NC State, you may be wondering how, or if, you can receive credit toward our degree requirements.
 For general equivalency information, the Office of Undergraduate Admissions maintains a Transfer Equivalency Database where you can search course equivalencies from other institutions, both domestic and abroad.

-- Academic Advising Services – If you are in the process of switching majors, or perhaps just undecided about the best academic path for you, the advisors in Academic Advising Services can help.
-They provide general advising for the university and are well-versed on the different majors that NC State offers.
+• Academic Advising Programs and Services – If you are in the process of switching majors, or perhaps just undecided about the best academic path for you, the advisors in Academic Advising Services can help.
+They are well-versed on the different requirements for the majors that NC State offers.